Adventures of Superman (TV series): Flying effects

 While considered simple by today's standards, the "flying" effects on Adventures of Superman were advanced for the time.
 Throughout the series, Superman's "flying" involved three phases: take-off, flight, and landing.
 Cables and wires were used for Superman's take-offs early in filming.
 For season one episodes, stuntmen took Reeves' place whenever cables and wires were used for take offs.
 At the end of season one, cables and wires stopped being used, and were dropped altogether by the end of season two.
-As well, special effects head Daniel "Danny" Hays left the series.
+As well, special effects head Daniel "Danny" Hayes left the series.
 By this time, a springboard was brought in for take off scenes, designed by the series' other SFX supervisor, Thol "Si" Simonson.
 Reeves would run into frame and hit the out-of-frame springboard, which would boost him out of frame, sometimes over the camera, and onto padding.
 The springboard had enough force, along with subtle camera manipulation, to make it look as though he was actually taking off.

-The typical technique had footage of Reeves stretched out on a spatula-like device formed to his torso and leg, operated on a counterweight like a boom microphone, allowing him to bank as if in flight.
+The typical technique for flight sequences had footage of Reeves stretched out on a spatula-like device formed to his torso and leg, operated on a counterweight like a boom microphone, allowing him to bank as if in flight.
 In some later episodes, such as "The Atomic Secret", Reeves simulated flying, opting to lie on the device without the molded form to support his legs, which are seen to hang from the waist in those episodes.

 In the two monochrome seasons, Reeves was occasionally filmed in front of aerial footage on a back-projection screen or against a neutral background, which would provide a matte that would be optically combined with a swish-pan or aerial shot.
 This footage was matted onto various backgrounds by which he would appear to fly.
-For the color episodes, the simpler and cheaper technique of a neutral cyclorama backing was used, usually sky-blue or black for night shots.
+For the color episodes, the simpler and cheaper technique of a neutral cyclorama backing was used, usually sky-blue for daytime or black for night shots.
 Techniques for landings involved Reeves jumping off a ladder or holding an off-camera horizontal bar and swinging down into frame.